aw-nikop/aw-nikop.github.io/src/content/articles/how-altonworks-automated-daily-tasks.md

 Well, there is!

+At Alton Computer Solutions, we offer our customers [automation and integration solutions](/solutions/automation) for your business needs.

 Here is how we reduced a daily backup check-and-verify task from 30 minutes to instantaneous using Power Automate and a custom website we created.

 As part of the [Backup and Disaster Recovery Plan](/solutions/backup) we monitor our customer’s backups to check if successful; and if something went wrong, such as a network error, we investigate and fix it.